Spearsona/SciFiUI/README.md

 # SciFi UI Project

-Name:
+Name: Stephen Pearson

-Student Number:
+Student Number: C17753589

-Fork this repository and use it a starter project for your assignment

 # Description of the assignment

+Creating a UI for a futuristic food dispenser in a Paranoia/Fallout-style dystopia.
+It will allow the user to put together a meal based on a set menu, but only allow the user to consume a certain number of calories.

 # Instructions